greyes69/MarkovChains-LongTimeBehavior/README.md

 Output:

-- The  evolution of a small number of sample paths
+- The  evolution of a of sample path
 - The proportion of final states (histogram and actual values)

 ## Note: ##